Covid Measures and FAQs

-We’ve compiled some of the most common questions about the Arts Centre opening.
+We’ve compiled some of the most common questions about our Covid-19 Measures.
 Read on for all the information!

 How will social distancing be maintained within the Arts Centre?